IELTS Free Online Writing Practice - Should cultural institutions repatriate stolen artifacts?

 Randomly more:

-Topic: Write an essay on the following The impact of migration on cultural identity
+Topic: Write an essay on the following The impact of globalization on traditional gender roles.

 Why IELTS.WORK?